adgellida/data-protection-list/README.md

 * Favor the popular free options over the unknown ones (they will be more reviewed/reliable).
 * If a company offers its services for free, in general, the product it sells is you (your personal data).
 Due to the model imposed by the surveillance capitalism, pay now or protect them from also being the product.
 * Update your programs/operating systems frequently to benefit from the latest fixes for exploitable security flaws and think about replacing the ones that no longer seem to be up to date.
-* Do not use third-party antivirus, they are true vacuum cleaners of personal data.
+* Don't use third-party antivirus, they are true vacuum cleaners of personal data.
 Their contribution is negligible as long as good numerical habits are maintained.
 Prudence and a good configuration are the best antivirus.
 * Privilege Web Apps or shortcuts from the browser to access services instead of applications to install to limit access and the possibilities of collecting personal information.